SalesforceCommerceCloud/raml-toolkit/README.md

 ## Installation

-Right now this isn't published to any npm repository.
-The best way of installing this is to clone this repo right now.
+Right now, this isn't published to any npm repository.
+Currently, the best way of installing this is to clone this repo.

 1. Clone this repository
 2. Install ramlint!